How Common Are Truck Crashes?

-- In those fatal crashes, only 9 people inside the semi-trucks were killed.
-The rest of the victims were in another vehicle or were near the scene where the collision occurred;
+- In those fatal crashes, there were only 19 occupant deaths inside the semi-trucks.
+The rest of the victims were in another vehicle or were near the scene of the collision;

-- Semi-trucks made up two percent of all traffic crashes in the state, about 1.5 percent of all traffic-related injuries, and more than six percent of all fatalities, illustrating that though semi-trucks make up a small percentage of overall accidents, these collisions are responsible for a disproportionately large percentage of the fatalities;
+- Semi-trucks were in just under 4 percent of all traffic crashes in the state, about 3 percent of all traffic-related injuries, and more than 11 percent of all fatalities.
+This illustrates that while semi-trucks make up a small percentage of overall accidents, these collisions are responsible for a disproportionately large percentage of the fatalities.

 The National Highway Traffic Safety Administration ("NHTSA") follows truck collisions statistics on a national level as compiled by different local and state agencies.
 NHTSA groups these vehicles as large trucks and defines them as vehicles with a gross weight rating greater than 10,000 pounds.
 Among large trucks in the United States in 2012, the following statistics hold true:

 - In those collisions, there were 3,921 deaths and 104,000 people with injuries;

 - There were 697 large truck occupant fatalities.
 Of those, 424 deaths were in single vehicle collisions while 273 deaths were due to multiple vehicle crashes;